Gu (vessel)

-The Beginning of the gu vessel
+The beginning of the gu vessel

 The gu vessel was known for its use as a wine-drinking vessel.
 It is said to have developed from other elaborate cups that also had high stems and were found in Neolithic cultures.
 Inscriptions have been found on ancient vessels stating that it was common to drink wine in Chinese cultures.
 The creation of a vessel such as the gu makes sense in modern times because of its shape.
 The long stem made it easy to hold and sip from, while still allowing it to take on unique and elegant features.
 The drinking of wine was made from this cup.

 Early inspiration for the creation of the gu vessel

 Throughout the hundreds of Neolithic to early dynastic sites discovered in China, ritual vessels ranging from clay to bronze are often found in the tombs of these sites.
-The form, shapes, and décor, provide hints to the every vessel's function as well as the early beliefs that inspired them.
+The form, shapes, and décor, provide hints to every vessel's function as well as the early beliefs that inspired them.
 Early Chinese religion has been difficult for scholars to understand due to a lack of extensive archaeological evidence on Neolithic religious philosophies and ritual practices.
-The early Shang Dynasty, however, had a much more concrete religion in regards to beliefs and practices ranging from ancestor worship to funerary rituals, and a developed system to perform sacrifices.
+The early Shang dynasty, however, had a much more concrete religion in regards to beliefs and practices ranging from ancestor worship to funerary rituals, and a developed system to perform sacrifices.
 As these beliefs could have extended back into earlier periods in China, a common center of worship included such elements such as ancestors, fertility concerns as well as other spirits or gods of the natural elements.

 The ritual vessels of early China are an extension of the spiritual or religious world, in which the powers that seemed to exist in nature may have carried a high influence in the inspiration of the vessels.
 The powers of nature included those that could have resided in animals, plants, water, sickness, death, and eventually the afterlife, all of which coexisted with people as having a high influence on one's life.
 In some cases, ritual vessels provided a way to maintain harmony between the spirit world and the earthly realm through vessels holding sacrifices, or vessels like the gu being drunk by humans in ritual ceremonies.